 1998 Attendance surged to 3000 people.
 Numbers jumped to eleven buildings and 100 artists participated.

 1997 The name Eastside Culture Crawl (thanks to Richard Tetrault) was adopted this year and 45 artists in three studios, Glass Onion, Paneficio and 1000 Parker Street.
-About 1000 people came to this arts festival.
+About 1000 people came to this visual arts festival.

 1996 The "Open Studio Event" joined 1000 Parker Street, Glass Onion and Apriori Studios.
 About 50 artists participated and audience numbers more than doubled to 1000.
 Paneficio has an open studio event/fundraiser (Victims of neighbourhood fire) 8 artists participating.